inductiva/task-runner/launchers/aws/README.md

 CLI default output format [json]: <Enter>
 CLI profile name [AdministratorAccess-<Account_ID>]: <your_profile_name>
 ```
-To launch Machine Group with the Inductiva Task Runner with this method go [here](#authentication-method-2-iam-identity-center--single-sign-on-sso).
+To launch Machine Group with the Inductiva Task Runner using this method go [here](#authentication-method-2-iam-identity-center--single-sign-on-sso).

 # Launch Machine Group with the Inductiva Task Runner